vitejs/vite/docs/blog/announcing-vite4.md

 ### Compatibility

 The modern browser build now targets `safari14` by default for wider ES2020 compatibility (https://github.com/vitejs/vite/issues/9063).
-This means that modern builds can now use [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) and that the [nullish coallessing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) isn't transpiled anymore.
+This means that modern builds can now use [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) and that the [nullish coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) isn't transpiled anymore.
 If you need to support older browsers, you can add [`@vitejs/plugin-legacy`](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) as usual.

 #### Importing CSS as a string